-No later than 120 days following the end date of the grant, a project outcomes report for the general public must be submitted electronically via Research.gov.
-This report serves as a brief summary, prepared specifically for the public, of the nature and outcomes of the project.
-This report will be posted electronically by NSF exactly as it is submitted.
-By submitting the project outcomes report, the grantee is signifying that the scope of work for the project has been completed and the grantee does not anticipate that any further research activities (including a no-cost extension, supplemental funding, or transfer of the grant) need to be completed on the project.
+3. Timing of Project Outcomes Report.
+The project outcomes report must be submitted in Research.gov no later than 120 days following the end date of the grant.
+The report becomes overdue the day after the 120-day period ends if it has not been submitted by the PI or co-PI.
+By submitting the project outcomes report, the PI or co-PI is signifying that the scope of work for the project has been completed and that the PI or co-PI does not anticipate that any further research activities (including a no-cost extension, supplemental funding, or transfer of the grant) need to be completed on the project.
 Submission of the project outcomes report, however, does not preclude the grantee from requesting any further payments for costs incurred during the period of performance.
 For information about the content of the report, see PAPPG Chapter VII.D.3.